 How to Make Wilted Spinach Salad

 The pickled onions need about 30 minutes to soften, so we’ll start there—and feel free to make them up to 6 days ahead, and use as needed.
-When it comes to the vinaigrette, just wait to warm it and dress the spinach until you’re ready to serve.
+Store them in the pickling liquid in a clean jar in the fridge.
+They are delicious in sandwiches, salads, pita wraps, or with a cheese board.
+When it comes to the vinaigrette, wait to warm it and dress the spinach until you’re ready to serve.
 Here are the steps:

 Get Your Ingredients Ready